 Will paying my Spring semester balance in December have any effect on the person claiming me on their taxes for 2015?

-The American Recovery and Reinvestment Act of 2009 (ARRA) provides tax credits (American Opportunity Credit (AOC) and Lifetime Learning Credit) which may be available to students, and taxpayers claiming students as dependents on their federal income tax returns for certain qualifying educational costs.
+The American Opportunity Credit and Lifetime Learning Credit may be available to students and taxpayers claiming students as dependents on their federal income tax returns for certain qualifying educational costs.

-Although College personnel are not in a position to offer specific tax advice, it is suggested that any questions regarding the applicability of these credits as well as the appropriate timing to make qualified tuition expense payments for the Spring 2014 semester in your particular situation be directed to your tax advisor prior to January 1, 2014.
+Although College personnel cannot offer specific tax advice, it is suggested that any questions regarding the applicability of these credits as well as the appropriate timing to make qualified tuition expense payments for the Spring 2016 semester in your particular situation be directed to your tax advisor prior to January 1, 2016.
 Reviewing the www.irs.gov website may also answer some of the questions you may have about the tax credits.

 Who can claim my education credit?